brbva/spacelift-terraform-aws-minikube/README.md

-# minikube-aws-terraform
+# spacelift-terraform-aws-minikube
-Deploy a single node k8s cluster in AWS using Terraform and minikube.
+Deploy a single node k8s cluster in AWS using spacelift, Terraform and minikube.